A young carer is under 18 years of age and helps to look after a family member who is:

 Need someone to talk to?

-Would you like some “time out” for fun things to do, some quiet time to do your homework or just someone to chat with?
-Why not contact the team on 01702 534000 to have a chat about which support is right for you.
+Alternatively ,if you would you like some time out for fun things to do, some quiet time to do your homework or just someone to chat with?
+Why not contact the Shoebury Youth Centre to have a chat about which support is right for you.